robcronin/Jira-Sum-Points-Extension/README.md

 - Go to chrome://extensions/
 - Toggle on developer mode
 - Choose `Load unpacked` and choose this directory
+- Now you should see a new extension in your toolbar
-- Now when you reload a Jira board the column sums will show in the console
+  - Click this while on a jira board to see the sums in the column titles
-  - Note: the current version does a 10s timeout before displaying in the console
+  - Note: this won't adapt to moving tickets, you will need to click each time you want to recalculate

 ## To Do

-- Edit the page to show the points totals in the headers
+- Have this script run at all times to have up to date sums